shivanshdave/2020-432/projects/project2/README.md

 - For example, if your question is about genomics, do not assume the reader has a substantial education in genomics.
 If your question is about sports, do not assume the reader is a sports fan.
 Avoid field-specific jargon.
 - Assume that your reader has as clear an understanding as you do of all of the material we’ve discussed in our 431 and 432 classes.
+- Make the question the most important part of this Section, and be sure to state it carefully.

 ## Section 3 should be labeled Data Source (or Sources)